6arms1leg/cirqu/README.md

 The following loosely lists requirements, constraints, features and goals.

-* Circular/ring/FIFO buffering/queueing management of multiple elements within
+* Circular/ring/FIFO/LIFO buffering/queueing management of multiple elements
-  a storage in embedded systems for real-time applications
+  within a storage in embedded systems for real-time applications
 * Element type can be chosen at compile time
-* A new element can be pushed into and the oldest element can be pulled from the queue
 * Each stored element in the queue can be peeked at (i.e. pulled without removal) by its relative index starting from the tail position
+* A new element can be pushed into the queue at its head or tail and the next element can be pulled from the tail of the queue
 * The buffer can be queried about its count of available free element slots
 * Queue size can be configured at buffer object instantiation by linking allocated memory (storage) to it
-* Lock-free access possible (with only one producer and consumer if the queue never overflows, that is, if `push` never overwrites the oldest element at the tail position)
+* Lock-free access possible (with only one producer and consumer if the queue never overflows, that is, if `pushHead`/`pushTail` is never issued on a full queue
 * API (public function) names automatically adjust to element type via pre-processor macro to enable the use of multiple queues with different sizes within a project without name conflicts